deltachat/deltachat-pages/en/help.md

 and works with a wide range of activist groupings as well as renowned researchers such as [TeamUSEC](https://teamusec.de) to improve actual user outcomes against security threats.
-The wire protocol and standard for establishing E2E-encryption is only one part of "user outcomes", see also our answers to [device-seizure](#device-seizure) and [message-metadata](#message-metadata) questions.
+The wire protocol and standard for establishing end-to-end encryption is only one part of "user outcomes", see also our answers to [device-seizure](#device-seizure) and [message-metadata](#message-metadata) questions.